alancleetus/to-do-list/README.md

 # to-do-list
 First android application.
-To do list application that is simple to use
+To do list application that is simple to use.

 This is a very simple to do list android application.
-Reasons for doig this project:
+Reasons for doing this project:
-1. I wanted a simple list of things i needed to remeber.
+1. I wanted a simple list of things I needed to remeber.
 2. Most apps in the app store have too many complicated functionalities like (time, date, how many time to remind me in a week,...)
-3. The UI in play store apps were not what I was looking for (also most of them have ads).
+3. The UI for pre-existing to do list apps were not what I was looking for (also most of them have ads).
 4. LEARN about android development.

 Usage: